How to Spot Payday Loan Debt Collection Scams

 Fake payday loan collectors target previous payday loan customers, threatening them with jail time and other penalties for failing to pay debts they do not owe – which is illegal even when collecting a legitimate debt.
 Legitimate or not, debt collection agencies lack the authority to carry out either of these threats.

 Under the Fair Debt Collection Practices Act (FDCPA), debt collectors are prohibited from harassing, oppressing, or abusing you or anyone else with whom they come into contact.
-They are not permitted to curse you or your property, to threaten you with illegal actions, or to falsely threaten you with actions they do not intend to take.
+They are not permitted to curse you or your property, threaten you with illegal actions, or falsely threaten you with actions they do not intend to take.

 Additionally, they cannot call you repeatedly in a short period of time to annoy or harass you.
 You have the right to request that the debt collector refrains from contacting you.